top of page

 Should is a soul sucker.

-In 2020 the one resolution I followed through on was eliminating guilt from my emotional vocabulary.
-Should went into the trash-heap with guilt.
+In 2020 the one resolution I followed through on was eliminating guilt from my emotional vocabulary (that'll be another post).
+I quickly learned Should was Guilt's sidekick.

 I was sick of feeling anxious, overwhelmed, exhausted and surrounded by things I "should" do.
 I could never fully relax.

-Who says I should have a clear counter?
+I thought, who says I should have a clear counter?
 Who says I should live tidily?
-Who says I should hold onto this thing until I find exactly the right recycling place?
+Who says I should hold onto this thing until I find exactly the right place?
 Marie Kondo?
 Mother Theresa?

 Who says I should spend this or that amount of time with people or do all the laundry all the time or wear underwear every day?